ek/world_neighborhoods/README.md

 Yes we were suprised also.
 Help turn this **WAT?** into an **OMG!**

 World Neighborhoods is a world-wide neighborhoods database.
-The goal is to build a hierarchycally organized list of world-wide locations, from countries all the way down to neighborhoods.
+The goal is to build a hierarchically organized list of world-wide locations, from countries all the way down to neighborhoods.

 The names of cities were extracted from [ChefSurfing.com](https://chefsurfing.com/).